MIRI Cross-Mode Recommended Strategies

 tools or package parameters.

-- The ideal number of groups will depend on the source brightness and background conditions:
+- The ideal number of groups is 100 FASTR1 groups (total time of ~300 s), which balances robust calibration against cosmic ray hits.
+However, the number of groups chosen will ultimately depend on the source brightness and background conditions:

 - Bright sources/high background conditions will generally mean that saturation is reached in a short number of groups (5 to 10).
 Having one group saturating at the end of the integration will maximize the dynamic range.
 For very bright cases, imaging users should favor subarrays.